 - If you add a little dishsoap at the bottom of a glass and then pour in beer, it will retain its head longer.

 - Liquid glucose painted onto noodle dishes make them look fresh and appetizing.

 - Want to make the perfect cheeseburger?
 Place your slices of cheese so they overlap the patties and bun.
 Then use a hair dryer to make them melt perfectly.

-- Use a medicine syringe like the ones you use to give children cough medicine, and squirt condiments perfectly in the places you want it to show.
+- Use a medicine syringe like the ones that come with children's medications to squirt condiments perfectly in the places you want them to show.

 - Use liquid lipstick on berries to make them look redder and more vibrant.

 - If you are using a fresh apple in a photo, be sure to rinse it in luke warm water.
 Commercial apples are coated in a wax that can make them look dull under lights.
 The water will melt the wax and make the apples look freshly picked.

 Here are three key rules for taking the best photos for your cookbook.

 - Take multiple shots.

 - Take your time, don't rush the process.